manngo/flocal-support/README.md

 Any other changes can be made through the Calendar App, just like any other calendar event.

+##	Privacy Policy

+This privacy policy applies to the FloCal app (hereby referred to as "Application") for mobile devices that was created by Mark Simon (hereby referred to as "Service Provider") as a Free service.
+This service is intended for use "AS IS".

+###	What information does the Application obtain and how is it used?

+The Application does not obtain any information when you download and use it.
+Registration is not required to use the Application.

+###	Does the Application collect precise real time location information of the device?

+This Application does not collect precise information about the location of your mobile device.

+###	Do third parties see and/or have access to information obtained by the Application?

+Since the Application does not collect any information, no data is shared with third parties.

+###	What are my opt-out rights?

+No information about you is collected.
+However, if you wish, you can easily uninstall the appliction.

+###	Children

+The application requires access to your calendar, and is subject to the same age restrictions as your calendar.

+###	Security

+Since the Application does not collect any information, there is no risk of your data being accessed by unauthorised individuals.

+###	Changes

+This Privacy Policy may be updated from time to time for any reason.
+The Service Provider will notify you of any changes to their Privacy Policy by updating this page with the new Privacy Policy.
+You are advised to consult this Privacy Policy regularly for any changes, as continued use is deemed approval of all changes.

+This privacy policy is effective as of 2025-09-19.

+###	Your Consent

+By using the Application, you are consenting to the processing of your information as set forth in this Privacy Policy now and as amended by the Service Provider.

+###	Contact Us

+If you have any questions regarding privacy while using the Application, or have questions about the practices, please contact the Service Provider the https://github.com/manngo/flocal-support/issues link above.

 ##  Bugs & Feature Requests

 To create a bug report or feature request, click on the https://github.com/manngo/flocal-support/issues link above.